Shape Entropy of a Reconfigurable Ising Surface

-Since most of the sheets considered above often have inversion barriers much greater than $k_BT$, we now consider a means to ``thermalize'' these barriers even at larger disclination separations: oxidizing the sheet and etching away the central five-membered ring and one or more surrounding rings to reduce the mechanical deformation associated with nucleating inversion, terminating the resulting apical multivacancy with hydrogen atoms.
+Since most of the cases considered above have inversion barriers much greater than $k_BT$, we now consider a means to ``thermalize'' these barriers even at larger disclination separations: oxidizing the sheet and etching away the central five-membered ring and one or more surrounding rings to reduce the mechanical deformation associated with nucleating inversion, terminating the resulting apical multivacancy with hydrogen atoms.
 To this end, we oxidized a six-hexagon-separation periodic sheet by random placement of oxygen atoms equally onto upper and lower surfaces followed by a structural relaxation and subsequent removal of any unreacted oxygen, yielding a functionalized sheet with 12.6 at\% oxygen (Fig. S3).
+The apices of this sheet up to three surrounding rings were etched away by manual deletion, and the resulting edges terminated with hydrogen.
 These simulations used a version of the REAXFF reactive force field \citep{Duin2001, Velde2001, ADF2019} designed \citep{Chenoweth2008} to describe carbon, hydrogen and oxygen \citep{Yang2020} and updated to more precisely describe chemical properties of C/H/O/N systems \citep{Kowalik2019, Srinivasan2015, Ashraf2017, Privcomm}.
-Neither the structural relaxation following etching (nor that which followed oxygenation) caused cone inversion, but during a subsequent molecular dynamics simulation at 800K we observe rapid ($\sim 1$ ns) spontaneous inversion of cones; we anticipate that a similar simulation without periodic boundary conditions would be at least as floppy.
-Although these simulations were performed in the gas phase, we anticipate that the qualitative conclusion of low, thermally accessible inversion barriers will be robust against the introduction of aqueous conditions.
-In constrast, the same system with intact (non-etched) apices shows no inversion over 1 ns at 800 K.
+Neither the structural relaxation following etching (nor that which followed oxygenation) caused cone inversion, but during a subsequent MD simulation at 800K we observe rapid ($\sim 1$ ns) spontaneous inversion of cones; we expect a similar simulation without periodic boundary conditions to be at least as floppy.
+Although these simulations were performed in the gas phase, we anticipate that the qualitative conclusion of low, thermally accessible inversion barriers will be robust against the introduction of aqueous conditions (which may themselves further reduce the barrier).
+In constrast, the same system with un-etched apices shows no inversion over 1 ns at 800 K.